 31. Treat antibiotic-resistant superbugs

 Antibiotic resistance is, according to the CDC, a leading world health problem.
 Doctors first began to notice resistance problems almost a decade ago, when kids with middle-ear infections stopped responding to the drugs they were being given.

 Phenols found in manuka honey inhibit bacterial growth and promote healing.
 These antioxidants are not like synthetic antibiotics that promote the spread of antibiotic-resistant superbugs.
 Clearly raw honey is an impressive antimicrobial agent against a broad spectrum of bacteria and other infectious organisms.

-Simple energy boost: If you start to feel a little lethargic towards the end of your day, a tablespoon of raw honey is just what you need.
-According to the American College of Nutrition, honey, unlike sugar, provides a nutritious carbohydrate that the body can use for immediate energy.
+If you start to feel a little lethargic towards the end of your day, a tablespoon of raw honey is just what you need.
+According to the American College of Nutrition, honey (unlike sugar) provides a nutritious carbohydrate that the body can use for immediate energy.
 When you are feeling low, take a teaspoon in a cup of warm water mixed with lemon or a scoop right from the jar!

-Protects against gastric lesions: Research shows that honey can prevent lesions caused by alcohol, NSAID pain killers and aspirin.
-If you take NSAID pain killers or aspirin, include a teaspoon or two of honey in your diet daily.
+Research shows that honey can prevent lesions caused by alcohol, NSAID painkillers and aspirin.
+If you take NSAID painkillers or aspirin, include a teaspoon or two of honey in your diet daily.

 Raw honey is honey in its purest state.
 According to the National Honey Board, there is no exact definition for raw honey.
 A honey label that says “untreated” or “unpasteurized” may be an indication, but not a guarantee that the honey is raw.
-Obviously, any honey labelled pasteurized is not raw.
+Obviously, any honey labeled pasteurized is not raw.
 Don’t be fooled by words like “natural” or “pure” — they mean nothing in regards to honey processing.

 — Susan Patterson